scraperwiki/eot-docs/_posts/2001-01-01-function_reference.md

 Returns the value of a single cell.

 ##### bag.parent()
-For any spanned cells, get the top-left cell (which contains all the info) Non-spanned cells are passed unchanged.
+For any spanned cells, get the top-left cell (which contains all the info).

+Non-spanned cells are passed unchanged.

 ##### table.debug_dimensions() [db]
-Adds debug dimensions - giving the table name and excel cell reference - to the output CSV.
+Adds debug dimensions - giving the table name and Excel cell reference - to the output CSV.

 ##### bag.group(_regular-expression_) [db]
-For a single cell, get the matching group from the regular expression. e.g. if the regular expression was `-(.*)-` and the cell's value was `cat-dog-fish`; this would return `dog`.
+For a single cell, get the matching group from the regular expression.

+e.g. if the regular expression was `-(.*)-` and the cell's value was `cat-dog-fish`; this would return `dog`.

 ##### bag.waffle(_other-bag_)